 There may not be as many sunny days throughout the winter, but UV rays can still penetrate clouds so it’s important to pack sunglasses.
-I love the eco-friendly line by Kraywoods, with an entire collection of wooden sunglasses, and they plant a tree in your name with every purchase.
+I love the sustainable fashion line by Kraywoods, with an entire collection of wooden sunglasses, and they plant a tree in your name with every purchase.
 Lightweight, comfortable and very on-trend with the PNW vibe.
 Use my code PORTIA15 to save 15% off your purchase!

 In addition to sunglasses, sunblock is imperative to wear in Seattle 365 days a year.
 I like the Beautycounter Sun Protection line which includes a Mineral Sunscreen Mist, Mineral Sunscreen Lotion and SPF 30 Stick.

 If you’re spending a handful of days in Seattle, consider bringing a baseball cap.
 It fits the laid back vibe of the city, allows you to extend your hair wash, and helps protect you on a rainy day (the ultimate trifecta!).
 Packing tip: stuff the cap with smaller items like undergarments, swimsuits, socks, etc. to keep the shape.